 The fruits of obedience, prayer and fasting

-Now, before you start condemning the leadership of the church, let me make a few things clear.
+Now, before you start condemning the leadership of the Church, let me make a few things clear.
 The leadership was carrying out their responsibility of ensuring that everyone was in line (yes, they have that responsibility and authority).
 Peter and co did that all the time.
-They are responsible for ensuring that people do not introduce wrong doctrine or practices into the church and so whenever they feel unsure about or do not agree with the practices of a group, they have that mandate to intervene.
-So in most cases, the intention of the leadership is not to halt the activities of the group but to pause them and to observe and ascertain the genuineness of the group, as you will see later.
-This is where we need to exercise obedience that we are obliged to exercise, and exercise our faith, that if it is indeed God who has instructed and empowered us to do what we are doing He will make a way where there seems to be no way, rather than destroying the unity which is a very key ingredient for evangelization
+They are responsible for ensuring that people do not introduce wrong doctrine or practices into the Church and so whenever they feel unsure about or do not agree with the practices of a group, they have that mandate to intervene.
+So in most cases, the intention of the leadership is not to stop the group altogether, but to pause them and to observe and ascertain the genuineness of the group, as you will see later.
+This is where we need to exercise obedience that we are obliged to exercise, and exercise our faith, that if it is indeed God who has instructed and empowered us to do what we are doing He will make a way where there seems to be no way, rather than destroying the unity which is a very key ingredient for evangelization.

 Effects of the Protestant “revolution”